ORTHO & PELVIC HEALTH

 I provide self-pay physical therapy.
 This means that you provide pay for my services on the date of service.
 This model is different than traditional in-network, insurance based care and allows you to experience exceptional care without any surprise medical bills afterwards.
 There are different packages or "pay as you go options" to choose from in order to find the right fit for your needs.
 I accept all major payment methods including HSA.
 I can also provide a Superbill for you to directly submit to your insurance for out of network benefits.
 I am not a Medicare provider and cannot legally provide a Medicare recipient with "normally covered services".
 If you are a Medicare beneficiary seeking services, please contact me for more information.

 What's your story?

 I wanted to step out of the traditional PT care model in order to provide personalized, high-value physical therapy without the barriers or frustrations of the insurance model or busy hospital based settings.
 Caring for my own wellbeing, as a mother of three young children, is extremely important to me.
-By practicing in this model and at Infinity Massage and Wellness, I am able to stay energized, focused, and empowered to provide the kind of care you deserve at each visit.
+By practicing in this model I am able to stay energized, focused, and empowered to provide the kind of care you deserve at each visit.